 There’s an extremely useful listing of open restaurants on the Outer Banks Visitors Bureau’s website.

-There are some fun festivals and events that take place during the fall that you can also enjoy.
+There are some fun festivals and events that take place at the Outer Banks in the fall that you can also enjoy.
 In mid to late September there’s also the Outer Banks Kite Festival.
 Duck also holds the Duck Jazz Festival on Columbus Day Weekend.
 There is the Outer Banks Seafood Festival and the Outer Banks Brewtag while in Ocracoke they hold Blackbeard’s Pirate Jamboree and Festival Laino de Ocracoke, celebrating the island’s Latino community.

 The one community holiday to keep in mind is Halloween.
 A fair number of restaurants and businesses are closed or close early on Halloween to let families enjoy the day and Trick or Treating.